 Why this haste to abolish an office which has not yet been tested as to its necessity and benefits?
 The law, as found in the Statutes of 1899, is well framed and the duties of the office are clearly defined, and the compensation is fixed at a reasonable sum.
 The need for this office, which is a State position, was seen in the importance frequently attached to criminal cases which occasionally arise, calling for experience and legal ability of a high character.
 County attorneys are usually engaged in county affairs and in the prosecution of petty offenses, pretty closely.
 There may be a few small counties where they have sufficient time, and also the necessary qualifications, to attend to the prosecutions for high crimes before the District courts.
 But as a rule they have enough to do in the legitimate sphere allotted to their position.
-The judicial district, it seems, ought to have its district attorney as rovided in the statute of two years tion for its suppression, the saloonsmashers are justified in their crusade. with all its scenes of violence and destruction.
+The judicial district, it seems, ought to have its district attorney as provided in the statute of two years evil by increased evil, so defiance of jaw is not to be put down or punished by lawless force.

-It may not be a rule without exception that a cause of any kind is to be judged by its effects.
-Yet it may be regarded as true in general, and applicable in the present instance.
-What are the results of the smashing campaign in Kansas?
-Demolition of valuable property, (not saying anything about intoxicants) disturbance of the peace deflance of official authority, mobocracy, tumult and murder.
-What else?
-Attention has been forcibly directed to the violation of law by liquor vendors. and the apathy of the police authorities in relation to it.
-But it does not appear that anybody has been converted from the fiquor habit, or that any permanent cessation of the liquor traffic has been secured.
-One principle that should obtain in general practice seems to be lost sight of, by the supporters of the Nation movement.
-That is, the suppression of lawlessness belongs to the law, and does not devolve upon private individuals, no matter what may be their views or convictions.
-There is a right way to proceed against wrong.
-As error is not to be overcome by more error, darkness by greater darkness, evil by increased evil, so defiance of law is not to be put down or punished by lawless force.
 The law is ample for its own vindication.
-Even if it lags, from the supineness or failure of its officers, it is not to be executed by private persons according to their pecullar notions.
-There is still a legal method of procedure against the officials who do not perform their sworn duty.
-The law must be administered by the officers of the law, and the multitude must not take it into their own hands.
+Even if it lags, from the supineness or failure of its officers, it is not to be executed by private persons according to their peculiar notions.
+There is still a legal method of procedure against the officials who do not perform their sworn The law must be administered duty. by the officers of the law, and the multitude must not take it into their own hands.

-The influence attending the disgrace ful and anarchistic scenes in Kansas, is evil in the extreme.
-It tends to promote mob rule; to deride and revile the constituted authorities; to justify destruction of private property by private vengeance: to stir up lawless strife and the use of deadly weapons; to substitute brute force for reason and light.
+The influence attending the disgraceful and anarchistic scenes in Kansas, is evil in the extreme.
+It tends to promote mob rule; to deride and revile the constituted authorities; to justify destruction of private property by private vengeance; to stir up lawless strife and the use of deadly weapons; to substitute brute force for reason and ight.
 It bears the spirit of rampant mobocracy, and should be opposed by every lover of his country and defender of law and order.
 The liquor traffic cannot be suppressed by such improper methods, and there is no temperance in such intemperate and unlawful proceedings.